 The theatre of Ferndale has been known to imitate life.
 But for a young orthopaedic registrar at Middlemore hospital, his life has become some farcical imitation of Shortland Street’s art.
 Dr Richard Cowley’s is constantly mistaken for Shorty’s resident heartthrob, and former Mr New Zealand, TK Samuels.

-Te Koha Samuels arrived at Shortland Street Hospital in 2006, the same year Richard Cowley started medical school in Dunedin.
+Te Koha Samuels arrived at Shortland Street Hospital in 2006, the same year Richard Cowley started medical school at the University of Otago.
 Fortunately for Cowley their paths diverged for time.
 He hasn’t had two wives killed – one by a bomb planted by a jealous lover, the second by a deadly virus spread by an illegal drug that preserved youth.
 He hasn’t run anyone down in a drug induced stupor either.

 But his budding medical career has been shaded by the way his chiseled chin, brown skin, silky black hair, and toned body call to mind Shortland Street’s brooding, hunky head of ED.